franburstall/franburstall.github.io/_posts/2022-06-12-building-this-blog.md

 ---
 layout: post
 title: Building this blog
-excerpt: I thought this would be easy
+description: I thought this would be easy
 usemathjax: true
 tags: jekyll
 ---